Portrait of Hank Hehmsoth

 Pianist with the Grammy®-nominated jazz ensemble John Mills Times Ten

-Lifetime voting member, The GRAMMY® Awards
+Lifetime voting member of the The GRAMMY® Awards

-1st Place, National Association of Composers USA – Composer Competition
+First Place, National Association of Composers USA – Composer Competition

-Recipient, 2025 Aaron Copland Fund for Music Award for Performance Program
+Recipient of the 2025 Aaron Copland Fund for Music Award for Performance Program

 Research Interests